 While CEOs and CFOs are dealing with organizational changes due to the pandemic, it can often be hard to determine which loan programs are viable for the company.
 Even worse, they lack the time it takes to properly qualify lenders, compare loan terms and negotiate loan agreements.
 Below offers a quick guide to evaluate the loan options available through the recently passed CARES Act.
-Even better, Cerebro can help companies prepare their PPP loan applications and evaluate other loan options to help middle market companies recapitalize.
+Even better, Cerebro can help companies prepare their MSLP loan applications and evaluate other loan options to help middle market companies recapitalize.
 Clients still seeking help with PPP should contact their existing lenders.

 How Do the New MSLP Loans Compare?